Fraud Awareness

 Exercise Caution

-• Be wary of unexpected emails or messages, especially those urging immediate action or containing links.
+- Watch for unexpected emails or messages.
+Be extra careful with those urging immediate action or containing links.

 Verify Communications